Hans Leistikow (artist)

 Hans Leistikow (4 May 1892 – 22 March 1962) was a German artist, specialising in graphic design.

 From 1925 onwards, he took part in the New Frankfurt affordable-housing project.

 Early life and education

-Leistikow was born in Elblag, the eldest of three children of the pharmacist Johannes Leistikow (1863–1897) from Elblag and his wife, Käte (nee Zachler; 1869–1945), from Breslau.
+Leistikow was born in Elbląg, the eldest of three children of the pharmacist Johannes Leistikow (1863–1897) from Elbląg and his wife, Käte (nee Zachler; 1869–1945), from Breslau.
 This also made him a nephew of Walter Leistikow and an elder brother to Grete Leistikow, whilst his brother Wolf died aged 18 in 1914.

 He studied at the Staatliche Akademie für Kunst und Kunstgewerbe Breslau under Hans Poelzig.
 Poelzig recommended that Leistikow use a signature that would distinguish him from his father's brother Walter Leistikow and from then on Hans signed his works "HAL", adding a letter A between his initials to express his admiration for Edgar Allan Poe.

 Award

 In 1957, he was awarded the Goethe-Plakette des Landes Hessen.